spencerbraun/stats_notes/CS230/Deep_Learning.md

 * Speech recognition - trained on adult voices, but younger people were more likely to use speech recognition and the younger voices had different performance.
 Speech recognition attempted to be used in noisier environments, cars, initial dataset did not cover these situations.
 * Defect inspection - say in manufacturing, detecting scratches on smart phones.
 If the lighting changes in the factory, algorithm may cease working.
 * When the data changes, have to get new data, retrain the model, redeploy.
 Using a simple threshold / preprocessing step, it is easy to update or retune this section.
 Using a neural network means more retraining before you even get to the heart of the model.
+* You also want to get ahead on maintainence - deploy updates before users complain.
+Between cloud and edge approaches to deployment, cloud is easier to maintain.
+When we deploy an ML system, often set up monitors / dashboard where we can monitor key metrics over time with threshold bands, notified once we exceed those thresholds.
+* Often can just sample some portion of the data from devices as a statistical sample to monitor things.
+Cloud vs edge doesn’t affect the day 1 accuracy of the system, but if the system is designed to continue to accumulate data and improve will help keep the system working.
+Builds a defensive moat to ward off competitors.
+* QA: In ML, our problems are statistical more than software bugs.
+The testing is not binary, right or wrong, but some % accuracy on the test set.
+Always important to ensure you meet some accuracy criteria.

 # Coursera Modules